mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 2: Example of app tasks out of the box.{.caption}

 To run any of those scripts prefix them with `npm run`.
-For example: `npm run build`, `npm run lint`, etc.
-Let's review the scripts above.
+For example: `npm run build`, `npm run lint`, etc. Let's review the scripts.

 * **dev**: This is a Vite-specific command which runs the Vite app we just build for local development
 * **build**: This is the "do it all" command.
 Running `npm run build` on a project runs every task defined in the build job we will create later.
 CI/CD runners run this command to build your app for production.